juliensalinas/torrengo/README.md

 For security reasons I don't provide with compiled binaries.
 The program can be easily installed and compiled with the usual Go tools:

-1. `go get github.com/juliensalinas/torrengo`
-2. `go build github.com/juliensalinas/torrengo`
+`go install github.com/juliensalinas/torrengo@latest`

 Each website's scraper is an independent library that can be installed and reused.
 For example if you only want to use the Archive.org scraping library, simply do:

-* `go get github.com/juliensalinas/torrengo/arc`
+`go install github.com/juliensalinas/arc@latest`

 ### Usage